 Should your business send Father’s Day emails?

-With the right messaging, any brick-and-mortar retailer or ecommerce store can benefit from this gift-giving holiday.
+With the right messaging, any brick-and-mortar retailer or ecommerce website can benefit from this gift-giving holiday.

 Whether you’re a small business or an established retail chain, consumer holidays are central to any B2C email marketing strategy, and Father’s Day is no exception.

 Are you selling something that would make a good gift for dad?
-If yes, run a Father’s Day email campaign.
+If yes, run an engaging email campaign for Father’s Day.

 8 Father’s Day email examples to inspire you